 I’ve had to deal with more and more ignorant people the more dramatic my style became.
 It allowed me to grow thicker skin and boy I’m so glad it did because I was a right nervous wreck when I first started!
 Even now it’s still quite nerve-wracking to be decked out in MA*RS, but my style has toned down because of my laziness so it’s not quite so bad anymore.
 Here are some tips I’ve learnt over the years on wearing gyaru it in public!

 Start off by wearing your normal, everyday clothes, and combine that with super gyaru makeup and hair.
-The beauty of gyaru is that you can wear whatever you want; meaning that you can just wearing some jeans and a tshirt and you’ll still be gyaru as long as you have the hair and makeup down.
+The beauty of gyaru is that you can wear whatever you want; meaning that you can just wearing some jeans and a t-shirt and you’ll still be gyaru as long as you have the hair and makeup down.
 When you’re comfortable with that, take it to the next step and start wearing more OTT accessories.
-The next step will be then more dramatic clothes, and then before you know if you’re a super gal!
+The next step will be then more dramatic clothes, which you can wear in the comfort of your own home first before venturing outside.
+And then before you know it, you’re a super gal!
 Everything can be done at your own pace – don’t rush into wearing a full MA*RS set if you’re not comfortable with it.

 03. Headphones are your best friends